UniMath/agda-unimath/src/foundation/regensburg-extension-fundamental-theorem-of-identity-types.lagda.md

 ## References

-Two special cases of the extended fundamental theorem of identity types are stated in the _Introduction to Homotopy Type Theory_ textbook by Egbert Rijke
-{{#cite Rij22}}: The case where `P` is the subuniverse of `k`-truncated types is stated as Theorem 19.6.2; and the case where `P` is the subuniverse of inhabited types is stated as Exercise 19.14.
+Two special cases of the extended fundamental theorem of identity types are stated in {{#cite Rij22}}: The case where `P` is the subuniverse of `k`-truncated types is stated as Theorem 19.6.2; and the case where `P` is the subuniverse of inhabited types is stated as Exercise 19.14.

 {{#bibliography}}